-The procedure for our ProSense system begins with the introduction of our proprietary disposable probe into the tumor through a small pea-sized incision in the skin while the patient is under local anesthesia and/or sedation.
-The probe is guided by high-resolution ultrasound (for breast tumors) or computed tomography (for other indications).
+The procedure using our ProSense system begins with the introduction of our proprietary disposable probe into the tumor through a small pea-sized incision in the skin while the patient is under local anesthesia and/or sedation.
+The probe is guided by high-resolution ultrasound (for breast tumors) or computed tomography, or CT (for other indications).
 For some indications we use guiding needles (introducers) in order to guide the probe to the tumor.
 Once the probe is in place, LN2 is introduced into the probe in a closed-loop circuit, so that LN2 does not enter the body, and creates a freezing zone around the tip of the probe.
-During the freeze cycle, an ice ball forms in the freezing zone and encompasses the tumor, ablating the cancer or benign tumor, while the ice ball can be monitored by the physician in order to try to avoid causing damage to the healthy tissue surrounding the tumor.
-Several minutes after the freezing procedure is completed, the ice ball thaws and as a result thereof, there is no need for surgical removal of the dead tumor tissue, as the dead tissue is absorbed by the body in a natural process.
-The entire cryoablation procedure with our ProSense system generally takes between 15 to 40 minutes, depending on the size, type and location of the tumor (see "- Our Products" for additional information).
+During the freeze cycle, an ice ball forms in the freezing zone and encompasses the tumor, ablating the cancer or benign tumor, while the ice ball can be monitored by the physician using ultrasound or CT in order to avoid causing damage to the healthy tissue surrounding the tumor.
+Several minutes after the procedure is completed, the ice ball thaws and as a result thereof, there is no need for surgical removal of the dead tumor tissue, as the dead tissue is absorbed by the body in a natural process.
+The entire cryoablation procedure of freeze-thaw-freeze with our ProSense system generally takes between 15 to 40 minutes, depending on the size, type and location of the tumor (see "Business - Our Products" for additional information).
 Pictured below is our system forming an ice ball (which in practice forms around the tissue within the body) in ultrasound gel.

-As a minimally invasive alternative to surgery, cryoablation is much less traumatic than open surgery, and, based on our own research, we believe this treatment is more affordable, entails less risk and generally results in fewer side effects and complications than open surgery.
-On the patient side, following procedures with our technology, patients usually can resume normal activities within 24 hours after the procedure.
+As a minimally invasive alternative to surgery, cryoablation is much less traumatic than open surgery, and, based on current data, we believe this treatment is more affordable, entails less risk and generally results in fewer side effects and complications than open surgery.
+On the patient side, following procedures with our cryoablation technology, patients usually can resume normal activities within 24 hours after the procedure.
 In addition, in breast procedures with our technology, there is no need for a post-procedure reconstruction surgery.
-On the health provider side, procedures with our technology for breast tumors may be carried out in a clinic, while treatment by our ProSense system for other indications can generally be carried out as an outpatient procedure in a computed tomography, or CT, room.
-As a result, the profit margins for health care providers and payors are potentially greater than most surgical procedures that are conducted in the operating room, which entail additional and expensive costs for the operating room and operating room staff.
-In addition, we believe that our LN2-based technology provides us with advantages versus our competitors, especially those using heat to treat tumors, also known as thermal ablation.
+On the health provider side, procedures with our technology for breast tumors may be carried out in a clinic, while treatment by our ProSense system for other indications can generally be carried out as an outpatient procedure in a CT room.
+As a result, the potential profit margins for health care providers and payors are potentially greater than most of the current surgical procedures that are conducted in the operating room, which entail additional and expensive cost elements for the operating room and operating room staff.
+In addition, we believe that our LN2-based technology provides patients, medical service providers, physicians and insurers with advantages versus our competitors, especially those using heat to treat tumors, also known as thermal ablation.
 For example, the freezing effect on tissue from cryoablation produces less pain, and accordingly less anesthesia (which also reduces costs).
-In addition, in comparison to the treatment of tumors with heat, when treating a tumor with cryoablation (unlike treatment with heat technology), the freezing causes evaporation.
-The evaporation provides the professional conducting the treatment with a clearer view of the tissue, which we believe enables the professional to carry out the procedure more accurately with a precise view of the tumor.
+In addition, in comparison to the treatment of tumors with heat, when treating a tumor with cryoablation (unlike treatment with heat technology), the freezing does not cause evaporation of the treated tissue and therefore provides the physician conducting the treatment with a clearer view of the tissue, which we believe enables the physician to carry out the procedure more accurately with a precise view of the tumor.